 Yes, since Westminster Abbey is a religious institution, you need to dress in an attire that doesn’t reveal your shoulders and knees.
 You can be refused entry if your attire isn’t appropriate.

 Yes, you can speak to a chaplain at the Abbey.
-These services are subject to availability.
+However, this is subject to availability.
 You can approach an abbey marshal to help you.

 Westminster Abbey is neither a parish church nor a cathedral.
 However, it still plays a significant role within the Church of England.
 It is instead called “Royal Peculiar”, a status given to the abbey during the reign of Queen Elizabeth I.